AbstractSDK/abstract/framework/docs/src/3_framework/6_module_types.md

   quadrant-4 "(App as) Service"
 ```

 It's noteworthy to mention that most, if not all blockchain applications currently fall under the "Service" category.
 This is because they are monolithic deployments, maintained by a single entity and not customizable by users.
 The concept of "Admin" apps also does not exist.
-Users delegate their funds to the applications they interact to instead of permissioning applications to interact with their funds.
+Users delegate their funds to the applications they interact with instead of permissioning applications to interact with their funds.

 ## Module IDs